Deploying IDmelon Kiosk Using Intune

 Step 4: Configure the Automation Workflow (Optional)

-Run the below command in Command Prompt to configure login-logout flow for Microsoft.
+Run the below command in either Command Prompt or PowerShell to configure login-logout flow for Microsoft.

 accesskeycli workflow-automation -s -t weblogin-extension -a login-logout -u https://myapps.microsoft.com?login_hint=${UserId} -m passkey